 , and data

-as parameters, which are filled from the query done on the server.
-By holding the values of these parameters, it is possible to condition what is rendered in the interface.
+as parameters, which are completed from the query done on the server.
+By holding the values of these parameters, you can condition what is rendered in the interface.

 According to the example above, if loading